microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/New-MgBetaRoleManagementDeviceManagementRoleAssignment.md

 `APPSCOPES <IMicrosoftGraphAppScope[]>`: Read-only collection with details of the app specific scopes when the assignment scopes are app specific.
 Containment entity.
 Read-only.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
 This property is read only.
-  - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
-Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
+  - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope and is provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 This property is read only.

 `BODYPARAMETER <IMicrosoftGraphUnifiedRoleAssignmentMultiple>`: unifiedRoleAssignmentMultiple
   - `[(Any) <Object>]`: This indicates any property can be added to this object.